 After the 4 weeks, RYH hopes that you will have a good idea of what healthy eating looks like.
 From here, you can adapt your own meal plans and recipes to continue on your healthy eating journey

-On average, meals for the Reset Your Health plan cost between £56 to £62 per week for 1 person, depending on the food preferences you select.
+On average, meals cost between £56 to £62 per week for 1 person, depending on the food preferences you select.

-The first week typically will cost a little more than the last two as you will be buying some staples to last for the whole of the plan.
+The first week typically will cost a little more than the last two as you will be buying some staples to last for the whole of the 4 weeks.